-Requesting your personal data from O2
+Requesting your personal information from O2

-Pay & Go customers
+- Pay As You Go customers

 Send your completed form, the fee and proof of identity and ownership to: